Upland Natural Lake · Mixed · Wyoming

 Lewis Lake

-Lewis River venue image
+Lewis Lake venue image

 Lewis Lake sits in the quiet southern end of the Park and holds brown trout and lake trout in deep, cold, timber-fringed water — one of the few places in Yellowstone where the lake trout are a legitimate, legal target rather than an invader to be killed.